Why coding standards are important in OOP?

 Providing public access to members may corrupt the member.

-Also note providing both getter and setter for all the members are not recommended.
-They should be provides only as per the requirement.
-See the below example.
+members are not recommended.
+They should be provides only as per the

-public class FileReader {
+public class

 private int numOfFilesRead = 0;